Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Who are you?

 RED SKULL (2014): Consider me a guide.
+T